| Escrow Fund

 and/or other personal property subject to property taxation.

 See our Proposition 13 Fact Sheet for more information.
+Gross Debt - The sum total of

 a state's or local government's debt obligations.
+Gross Revenues - Generally, all

 annual receipts of a revenue bond issuer prior to the payment